 Salaries for executive officers are reviewed on an annual basis, at the time of a promotion or other change in level of responsibilities, as well as when competitive circumstances may require review.
-Increases in salary are
+Increases in salary are based on evaluation of factors such as the individual's level of responsibility and performance.

 Annual Cash Bonus Incentive.
 The Chief Executive Officer, Chief Financial Officer and Chief Operating Officer of the Company are eligible to receive annual cash bonuses equal to a percentage of their annual salary based upon the Company's achievement of a Dredging EBITDA target, as described in the following table.
 EBITDA under our annual cash bonus plan is calculated as earnings before interest income, taxes, depreciation and amortization.
-Extraordinary and non-recurring items may be added back by the Compensation Committee.
+Extraordinary and non-recurring items maybe added back by the Compensation Committee.